kcudding/rabies/rabies.md

  - [Hampson et al. (2015)](https://doi.org/10.1371/journal.pntd.0003709) estimated the global welfare impact of human rabies at 3.7 million disability-adjusted human life years (DALYs) lost every year
 - the global economic burden of dog-mediated rabies is estimated at US$ 8.6 billion per year ([WHO Rabies Factsheet](https://www.who.int/news-room/fact-sheets/detail/rabies)),
 - 75% of these economic losses are due to premature death and costs associated with seeking treatment [Hampson et al.(2015](https://doi.org/10.1371/journal.pntd.0003709))
-- average victim itypically young and living in a rural area
+- average victim is typically young and living in a rural area
 - post-exposure treatment is expensive, and must be employed unless there is certainty that the dog that bit the patient is negative for rabies
 -  83% of the total rabies control costs in both Asia and Africa is put towards post exposure treatment ([Knobel et al. 2005](https://www.scielosp.org/article/ssm/content/raw/?resource_ssm_path=/media/assets/bwho/v83n5/v83n5a12.pdf)), even though, because of costs, a portion of those treated do not finish the course of post-exposure vaccinations.

 ## Why rabies now?

 - the WHO, FAO (Food and Agriculture Organization) and OIE (World Organization for Animal Health), have prioritized rabies as a model disease for a One Health approach.
-- one Health refers to the collaboration between different disciplines and sectors to recognize the connection between humans, animals, and the environment, and the necessity for integrated health interventions
+- One Health refers to the collaboration between different disciplines and sectors to recognize the connection between humans, animals, and the environment, and the necessity for integrated health interventions
 - these agencies have launched the ‘United Against Rabies Forum’ which advocates and prioritizes investments in rabies control, and coordinates the global rabies-elimination efforts to achieve zero human deaths from dog-mediated rabies by 2030 ([WHO, FAO, & OIE 2018](https://apps.who.int/iris/handle/10665/272756)).